Animal treatment is a hot issue nowadays. Audit of the Universe devotes a chapter to this subject. Is it getting better or worse?

 The ancient Egyptians worshipped cats and crocodiles, while Native Americans revered the spirits of the Bear, Raven and others.
 Even in cultures that did not place as much importance on the animals around us, we lived in balance with the fauna of the earth.
 Humans had not yet developed the technology or numbers to do anything else.

-As man modernized, that balance changed.
+As humans modernized, that balance changed.
 Man has become the dominant life form on the planet, and our decisions affect the lives of every creature we share it with.
-Those effects rely on our relationship with each kind of animal:
+Those effects rely on our relationship with each kind of animal treatment:

 - Those we consider possessions, for which we feel a sort of paternal responsibility or mutually beneficial symbiosis